 Anna Kendrick stars in the first season of this show.
 Each subsequent season will feature a new star, and follow from their first romance until their last.
 A prim British narration by Lesley Manville provides a context somewhere between nature-documentary and twee romantic comedy.
 Don’t dismiss it as, well, just a love story.
 It’s got some substantial names producing, including Bridget Bedard and Paul Feig.

-If you haven’t already binged the first season of this reality show, what are you waiting for?
+If you’re searching for the best new reality TV shows released in 2020, we recommend watching Love is Blind.
 It combines a dating competition with forced premature commitment.
 Thirty single people go through 10 days of “dating” without seeing one another.
 The show ends when the couples make final decisions about their relationship at the altar in front of friends and family.
 Three couples are still together today; see if you can guess who.

 Greg Daniels of The Office, Parks and Recreation, and King of the Hill is back at it with this techy futuristic comedy about a world where you can upload into a virtual afterlife.
 It stars Robbie Amell as a computer programmer who dies prematurely and uploads, and Andy Allo as his tech support “angel.”